-The duration of the training programme is four or four and a half years.
-You cannot defer your first year of HST or start HST in a research year.
+The duration of the training programme is four years with Masters in Public Health (MPH) completed by the programme commencement or four and a half years without MPH.
+A Trainee cannot defer their first year of HST or start HST in a research year unless under exceptional circumstances and reviewed by the Faculty of Public Health Medicine.
 Unless less than full-time training has been agreed in advance, you are required to take up a full-time SpR post in July of your first year.
-The first two years, or two and a half years, of HST must be spent in training posts in Ireland.
+The first two years of the four year programme, or two and a half years of the 4.5 years programme, of HST must be spent in training posts in Ireland.